-PG mount is a lens mount designed by Zenza Bronica in 1983. for medium format SLR cameras with interchangeable viewfinders and film holders, for use with 120-format film, primarily for 6×7 image size with an aspect ratio of 6:7.
+PG mount is a lens mount designed by Zenza Bronica in 1983 for medium format SLR cameras with interchangeable viewfinders and film holders, for use with 120-format film, primarily for 6×7 image size with an aspect ratio of 6:7.
 It is a bayonet mount with four tabs, with a focal flange distance of 85mm and a throat diameter of 80.5mm.
 All lenses use an electronic Seiko #0 shutter, which communicates with the body.
-Lens mount was discontinued in 2002.
+The lens mount was discontinued in 2002.

-Compared to the usual 35mm format, crop factor of PG mount lenses is 0.5.
+Compared to the usual 35mm format, the crop factor of PG mount lenses is approximately 0.5.

 - Zenzanon-PG 50mm F4.5 ~25mm-equivalent